SurajPratap10/Apple_Collector-AR-Game/README.md

-This is an AR game available on platforms under META (Instagram,Facebook).
+<h3>This is an AR game available on platforms under META (Instagram,Facebook).
 <br>
 It is developed using : META Spark AR Studio.
 <br>